-Issue No: 2 Quality Document Type: Policy

-Date: 01/09/2019 Ref: EA/HEALTH&WELLBEING/YOUNGCARERSPOLICY

-Originator of this document is: J Barker
+Issue No: 3 Quality Document Type: Policy Review Date: 01/08/2022 Ref: EA/PASTORAL/YOUNGCARERSPOLICY Approved by HoS: 08/07/22 Originator of this document is: J Barker

 - Under-achievement and late or incomplete homework.
 Many young carers will find it difficult to find the time to complete homework assignments and may have anyone at home who can offer assistance. - Few or no peer friendships.
 Some young carers will be unable to develop school friendships outside of school as they may not be able to invite other children home or visit friends in their homes. - Victim of bullying.
 Sometimes linked to a family member's health or disability. - Behavioural problems.
 Sometimes a result of anger or frustration.
 Young carers may exhibit challenging behaviour in environments away from the home setting.
 This be to offset the fact that they take on adult responsibilities and behave in an adult fashion in the home. - Unable to attend extra-curricular activities.
 Many families of young carers will be totally dependent on benefits and as a result they may find it difficult to afford school activities.
-Many young carers will also be unable to stay at school or access other activities if they have to rush home to support family members. - Difficulties in engaging parents; parents not attending parents' evenings.
-Parents will often be unwilling or unable to attend school functions and therefore becoming more isolated from the school environment and unaware of issues and problems their children may be experiencing. - Poverty.
+Many young carers will also be unable to stay at school or access other activities if they have to rush home to support family members. - Difficulties in engaging parents/carers; parents/carers not attending parents' evenings.
+Parents/carers will often be unwilling or unable to attend school functions and therefore becoming more isolated from the school environment and unaware of issues and problems their children may be experiencing. - Poverty.
 Many families will be dependent solely on state benefits for their income.
 This may affect their ability to afford clothing and materials for school and the ability to access school trips. - Poor education/career choices.
 Young carers will often not achieve as well as they could do at school and may have poor initial exam results.
 They will often feel they are good at caring and should therefore automatically go into a caring profession without thinking through the implications of this choice.